Follow the step by step process or choose what situation that best describes you:

 Credential Assembly Service

-The Law School Admission Council’s Credential Assembly Service (CAS) is a valuable tool that is mandatory to use when applying for enrollment at any ABA-approved law school.
+The Law School Admission Council’s Credential Assembly Service (CAS) is a valuable tool that is mandatory to use when applying for enrollment at an ABA-approved law school.
 The CAS assists you in collecting transcripts from your undergraduate college and from any institution that you have attended and received college credit up to this point.
 The CAS also helps you contact people to write your letters of recommendation and online evaluations.
-The CAS will prepare law school reports for up to five law schools you choose, and will process your applications to these schools electronically.
+The CAS will prepare law school reports for up to five law schools you choose and will process your applications to these schools electronically.

 Accreditation

 The Rules for the Government of the Bar of Ohio state that you must graduate with a law degree from an ABA-accredited law school.
 If your law school was in a foreign country, you must have your legal education evaluated by a Court-approved education evaluation service.
 Additionally, you must submit a transcript that shows you have completed 30 credits hours at an ABA-approved law school within no longer than a 48 month period.
-Review the Court’s Guidelines for Requesting Evaluation of Foreign Education for further information on the evaluation process and Court-approved evaluation agencies, World Education Services and Education Credential Evaluators.
+Review the Court’s Guidelines for Requesting Evaluation of Foreign Education for further information on the evaluation process and Court-approved evaluation agencies, World Education Services, and Education Credential Evaluators.

 ABA-Accredited Law Schools in Ohio

-TThese law schools in Ohio are ABA-accredited:
+These law schools in Ohio are ABA-accredited:

 Course requirements